 Loving street photography means loving cities.
 All towns and cities have the capacity to fascinate.
-They all contain stories about how and why any particular civilisation was drawn to a particular area, the industries it was built on, how it grew or shrank.
+They all contain stories about how and why a population of humans was drawn to a particular area, what industries it was built on, how it grew or shrank.

 Street photography feels easiest when you are fresh to a place, seeing things for the first time; when you are essentially a tourist.
 It gets harder, but possibly also more rewarding when you know a place intimately, perhaps too well: every last nook and cranny of a town, every alleyway and cobble, each gutter where puddles collect, every high-rise angle, multi-storey car park or frequently vandalised bus stop.

 Having lived in Cardiff for most of my adult life either side of stints in Cheltenham and London, I sometimes feel there’s nothing left for me to photograph here, or that it holds limited interest for me now.
 And of course I’m always wrong.

 On waking early in the middle of Oxford on a beautiful late May morning last weekend, my urge was to get out and explore.
 I have visited a number of times over the years to see family, but never quite succeeded in piecing the city together in my head.
-So I welcomed this chance – even if it was to rob me of a few hours’ sleep.
+So I welcomed this chance – even if it was to rob me of some sleep.

 Like much of the city’s neo-gothic architecture, on that morning the college gleamed, almost smouldered with wisdom and knowledge.
-Some really old looking people appear to have a certain wisdom reflected in their weathered and wrinkled faces?
+Really old looking people appear to have a certain wisdom reflected in their weathered and wrinkled faces.
 It was sort of like that.

 It’s hard not to be seduced by age.
 History seeps from these famous spires, brickwork and even modest wooden beams of buildings.
 You can see why so many students and tourists are drawn to the place and bowled over by its imposing majesty.
 You can see why, for a certain English elite educated at private schools like Eton, this is simply a natural progression; perhaps an obvious step on the path to Westminster and the halls of political power.